neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 We should use Compute <-> safekeeper protocol change to include other (long yearned) modifications:
-- send data in network order to make arm work.
+- send data in network order without putting whole structs to be arch independent
 - remove term_start_lsn from AppendRequest
 - add horizon to TermHistory
 - add to ProposerGreeting number of connection from this wp to sk